 When referring to migraine symptoms, note that physicians base diagnosis on the presentation of each and every one of the above symptoms, without exclusion.
 If you report all five of the criteria except for one, the diagnosis would then be listed as “migraine minus one” (Davidoff, 2002).
 Or, if you present with some other variation that does not match all criteria, but still closely resembles migraine, i.e., severe and debilitating unilateral headache, without nausea or aura, you may be diagnosed with “migrainous disorder” (Davidoff, 2002).

-Tension headaches were once believed to be a completely separate type of headache to migraine, however in recent years this distinction has been under more scrutiny as there is more overlap than once thought in the incidence of these two headache types.
-In fact, it is not that uncommon for headaches to escalate over time, starting out as tension type and developing into migraine, for example.
-There are also cases whereby a less severe tension type headache occurs often, concurrently with migraine episodes once or twice a month.
+Tension headaches were once believed to be a completely separate type of headache from migraine, however, in recent years this distinction has been under more scrutiny as there is more overlap than once thought in the incidence of these two headache types.
+In fact, it is not that uncommon for headaches to escalate over time, starting out as tension-type and developing into migraine, for example.
+There are also cases whereby a less severe tension-type headache occurs often, concurrently with migraine episodes once or twice a month.
 This variability is now being more diligently recorded by headache specialists.

 |Duration||Lasts anywhere from 30 minutes to 7 days|